nicolasfara/cheese-ontology/docs/content/_index.md

 +++
 title = "🧀 Cheese Ontology"
-description = "A Hugo theme for creating Reveal.js presentations" outputs = ["Reveal"]
+description = "A rich ontology for cheese and all things related" outputs = ["Reveal"]

 [reveal_hugo]